 In fact, you’re probably looking at the postcard or advertisement right now!

-No doubt you’re wondering whether this is an insurance scam or legit?
+No doubt you’re wondering whether this is an insurance scam or a legitimate advertisement?

 If you’re wondering what this postcard really means, you’ve come to the right place.

-In this article, I unravel the truth about this mailer referencing benefit information for Texas citizens only (or whatever state you live in).
+In this article, I unravel the truth about mailers that reference benefit information for citizens of a particular state.

 You’ll get the facts on: